martinfloo/My-own-decision-tree-classifier/README.md

 # My-own-decision-tree-classifier

-This project was a part of course in machine learning with my friend Braghe.
+This project was a part of course in machine learning with my friend Brage.
 I will remove his last name and mine for anonymity.

 This will work on any binary classification problem with the possibility to prune.